freewarelovers/.github/profile/README.md

 ## A company that develops free, open source, and crowd driven community projects.
-With love & passion.
+With love & passion. :heart: 👨‍💻
 <!--

 **Here are some ideas to get you started:**